Process-based management: Analysing process performance

-Implementing the improvements
+Implementing improvements

 Having designed the processes of management system and analysed the performances using useful measurements, the final step is how to improve the system and maintain its effectiveness.
 Therefore, implementing the improvements is a key activity to examine the processes and improve the flow of the management system.

 An organisation determines which part of processes must be improved and modified.
 It analyses how each process influences a set of activities and applies the improvements to some parts of system.
 The purpose of implementation is to operate its business strategically and to deliver sufficient resources.
 In effect, the process based management results in outputs that satisfy their customers and develop the business itself.